 - As with any online service, do not use a password on LinkedIn that you use for any other service.
 LinkedIn Corporation has been breached twice.
 LinkedIn does offer "Two-Step" verification -- texting a random code to your phone if you log in from an unrecognized device.

 - Check that the "First Name" and "Last Name" fields are correct on your account -- so that you can be found.
 Don't get first and last reversed.
 It is even possible to wind up with a comma as your last name.<smile>

 - Nothing on LinkedIn is private.
 The whole point of LinkedIn is to allow recruiters to search for candidates, salespeople to hunt for prospects, and people to connect with each other.
 Every LinkedIn member has basic search capabilities.
-Recruiters -- who may work for your current employer -- pay $9,000 per year for very powerful searching, tracking, and monitoring tools.
+Recruiters -- who may work for your current employer -- pay thousands of dollars per year for very powerful searching, tracking, and monitoring tools.
 At LinkedIn, you are not the customer, you are the product.